Ryuzaki9623/Smart-Violence-Detection-Street-Violence-Detection-Traffic-Light-Violation-/README.md

 The idea behind Traffic-Light violence detection is that whenever a car passes the crossing whenever the light is red the video will be captured along with the plate number and an alert will be sent to the official.

+> Final Backend

+I have integrated both the violence detection and red light violation module so that the detection will take place based on the given input video

 # Algorithms Used

 The Algorithms used for the detection of Street Violence is CNN-LSTM.